Earth Month 2025 Schedule of Events

 Wednesday, April 9 | 11:30 AM | The Women’s Center (Benson 314)| Hosted by the Women’s Center

-Head to the Women’s Center for a tasting menu-style event highlighting plant-forward dishes by local food vendor Delicious by Shereen.
+Join this sampling-menu event highlighting plant-forward dishes by local food vendor Delicious by Shereen.
 The organization’s mission is to empower the Triad refugee community to use their cooking skills to support their families and affirm their dignity through work.
-Come try plant-forward foods and support a great cause.
+Come try plant-forward foods and support a great cause!
 This event is open to all WFU students, faculty, and staff.

 Earth Talks